Awards

 UQP Quentin Bryce Award

-UQP has established a new award in 2020, named in honour of former Governor General Quentin Bryce, that celebrates women’s lives or promotes gender equality.
+UQP created a new award in 2020, named in honour of former Governor General Quentin Bryce, that celebrates women’s lives or promotes gender equality.

 Established in association with The University of Queensland (UQ), the annual UQP Quentin Bryce Award will be awarded to one book on UQP’s list that celebrates women’s lives or promotes gender equality, with the winner to be chosen by Bryce.